PunchShadow/Picasso/README.md

 ## Running the Code

 Two primary executables are provided:
-- CPU-only version: `build/apps/palcolEr`
+- CPU-only version: `build/apps/palcolEr` corresponds to `apps/appPalColEncRecDir.cc`
-- GPU-accelerated version: `build/apps/palcolGr`
+- GPU-accelerated version: `build/apps/palcolGr` corresponds to `apps/appPalColGpuMemRec.cc`

 Use the `-h` option with either executable to see available parameters and usage instructions.